 How Does Wix Compare?

 Before we dive deep, I think it’s crucial that you understand the playing field.
 It will give you context to understand how Wix compares to other platforms before getting into the nitty-gritty.
+Check out the head to heads below:

 When choosing a platform for your ecommerce shop, you have two types of platforms to choose from: Open Source and SaaS.
 Wix is a SaaS ecommerce platform.